What is the average weight loss with metformin?

 - Eat plenty of soluble fiber. …

 - Avoid foods that contain trans fats. …

 - Eat a high protein diet. …

 - Reduce your stress levels. …

 - Don’t eat a lot of sugary foods. …

 - Cut back on carbs — especially refined carbs.

 The medication can cause more serious side effects, though these are rare.
 The most serious of these is lactic acidosis, a condition caused by buildup of lactic acid in the blood.
 This can occur if too much metformin accumulates in the blood due to chronic or acute (e.g. dehydration) kidney problems.

-Why does metformin make you poop?
+Does metformin make you tired?